-In 2004, the NordOstseeBahn (subsidiary of the Connex Group, which has changed its name into Veolia Transport in 2006), was awarded with the contract for the Marschbahn services; (Hamburg-Altona - Elmshorn - Itzehoe - Heide - Husum - Niebüll - Westerland(Sylt).
+In 2004, the NordOstseeBahn (at that time a subsidiary of the Connex Group) was awarded with the contract for the Marschbahn services; (Hamburg-Altona - Elmshorn - Itzehoe - Heide - Husum - Niebüll - Westerland(Sylt).
 ME26 diesel locomotives were bought from Siemens Dispolok and overhauled, new EuroSprinter diesel machines were purchased from Siemens and Bombardier got to deliver 4 new electrics.
-After the summer of 2005 the Kassel assembly factory therefore delivered the 146 519-522 numbered machines, painted yellow and blue, the standard colour scheme for all Connex rolling stock at that moment.
+After the summer of 2005 the Kassel assembly factory therefore delivered the 146 519-522 numbered machines, painted yellow and blue, the standard color scheme for all Connex rolling stock at that moment.

 The first locomotive was presented in Berlin-Hennigsdorf, where Bombardier has its testing facilities, together with the new married pairs single deck passenger coaches for these services.

 Since their delivery, the name of their owner changed several times.
 First Connex Verkehr GmbH was rebranded as Veolia Verkehr GmbH in 2006.
 In 2015 the name changed again into Transdev GmbH.
 Over the years, the locomotives were increasingly used for freight services, in the end all being operated by Veolia's subsidiary RBB.
 From March 2006 until December 2014 the machines also hauled the private Interconnex long distance trains between Berlin and Leipzig.

 Sold to Macquarie European Rail